umit/adventures-reactive-web-dev/client-elm/README.md

 That being said, my goal is to explain an approach to organize Elm code into _features_, where each feature is part of a page and is decoupled from other features, and to connect these features with _behaviours_.
-Behaviours are "what happens next" during an Event -> Signal -> Update -> View reaction.
+Behaviours are "what happens next" during an Action -> Signal -> Update -> View sequence.
 Specifically, we want to be able to

 - Create features: each feature should be self-contained and independent of other features.
 - Chain events: _after this happens, that should happen next_.
 - Connect features with signals: _after this happens, notify all other features that want to be notified_, without needing to "know" what those other features are.
 Features react to events: _do something when **this** happens_, without needing to "know" which feature made **this** happen.
+- Build a large feature out of smaller features: useful to make a group of features reusable as a whole, without having to re-create the group each time.

 This will hopefully become clear when we dig into it and look at the code.
 What's important to know before reading on is that I assume knowledge of The Elm Architecture, because I build on top of that